lukeyf/luke_website/_pages/cv.md

 * Combined Honours in Chemistry and Mathematics, University of British Columbia, 2021
 * Master of Data Science, University of British Columbia, 2023
-* Master of Advanced Computer Science, University of Oxford, 2024
+* Master of Science in Advanced Computer Science, University of Oxford, 2024

 Work Experience
 ======